 For more information on hurricanes in Hawaii, please see:

 - Hurricanes in Hawaii – historic data published by the University of Hawaii Department of Meteorology

 - Central Pacific Hurricane Center – forecasts provided by the National Weather Service

-Personally, I wouldn’t think twice about traveling to Hawaii during hurricane season, especially compared to the Caribbean Islands.
+Personally, I wouldn’t be too concerned to plan a visit to Hawaii during hurricane season.
+Actually, most of our trips to Hawaii have been during hurricane season.
 How about you?
 Is Hawaii’s hurricane season a concern for you?